jshaw/cc-antisocial/README.md

 # cc-antisocial
-repo for antisocial installation for creation &amp; computation final project
+repo for antisocial installation for creation &amp; computation final project.

+The processing sketch for this project for controlling the installation via Bluetooth is located in the accompanying repo https://github.com/jshaw/cc-antisocial-processing

 ## Bluetooth Reference
 http://forum.arduino.cc/index.php?topic=200545.0